thephpleague/period/README.md

 Usage
 -------

-The `Period` class is a Immutable Value Object so any change to its property returns a new `Period` class.
+The `Period` object is an Immutable Value Object so any change to its property returns a new `Period` class.

+This object has a property `$end` which represents the first `DateTime` object greater than the last included `DateTime` object in the given period.
+Please refer to the examples to understand its concrete meaning.

 #### getStart()